niehusst/MapTextSynthesizer/README.md

 ### Install with CMake on Linux

-open install.sh using a text editor and type in corresponding path
+open install.sh using a text editor and type in corresponding paths

 e.g. Edited Where is the source code: [path-to]/MapTextSynthesizer

-$ ./install.sh
+`` $ ./install.sh ``

 ### Examples